 It is impossible to violate the laws of physics.
 Intense computing will drain the battery, and the LPWA communication standards has bandwidth and latency limitations.
 Such low-power devices are mainly for observing and reporting use cases, where communication only happens occasionally.

-This implies that hot data scenarios cannot be cloud or data center dependent, as the data will not be hot when it arrives to the computing resources.
+This implies that hot data scenarios cannot be cloud or data center dependent, as the data from the internet-of-things will not be hot when it arrives to the computing resources.

 Furthermore, the battery constraints that normally is associated with LPWA3 deployments also poses limitations on the amount of intelligence and computing power at the edge.
 A typical LPWA use case is the automated meter that just reports consumption.

 A special case is the electricity meter that has access to a power supply and hence can be empowered by more computing capacity.
 However, the radio technology of LPWA will still have limitations on network latency and bandwidth so it cannot be used for ultra-hot use cases like load balancing the power supply distribution etc.

 In the other end of the spectra we have the promise of ultra-low latency and high bandwidth 5G networks.
 This fits better to response critical IoT solutions like self-driving cars or drones.
 Nevertheless, network coverage cannot be guaranteed which means that logic and processing of data must still be managed at the edge in the event of poor network coverage.

 The connectivity and latency should obviously be well aligned with your use case, but it is important to acknowledge that it has implications on the data-as-an-asset perspective and whether your IoT data will be hot or cold.